What is general information about the illegal screen in basketball

 When a offensive player, who would be the screener, gets signaled for an illegal screen, particularly by a referee within organized competition, the penalty is an offensive foul charged to the screener as well as loss of basketball possession to the opposing team via turnover.

-Vertical plane in relation to illegal screen
+Cylinder in relation to illegal screen

 It is also important to note that the diameter of the cylinder does not go beyond the screener’s or any other particular player’s hand/arms on the front side, the rear on the back side, or the sides of a player’s legs.